not just "bridal chatter"

 farzana rahman, lmhc

-Farzana is a native New Yorker and Licensed Mental Health Counselor.
+Farzana is a Licensed Mental Health Counselor in New York State.
 She pursued her master’s degree in mental health counseling from Fordham University.
-Farzana is passionate about working with the unique mental health concerns and daily life stressors endured by women and individuals of color.
-Farzana has a comprehensive understanding of helping clients through struggles including depression, anxiety, trauma, and stressors related to one’s identity, involving race, ethnicity, socioeconomic status, gender, and sexuality.
+She is passionate about working with the unique mental health concerns endured by communities of color, particularly navigating through depression, anxiety, identity-related stressors, and adverse childhood experiences.
+As a therapist, she strives to create a space that is warm, accepting, and trauma-informed for all clients.

-Farzana is a trusted therapist and community member of the following mental health platforms:
+Farzana is a trusted therapist and community member of TherapyDen and VirtueMental.org.